 February 13, 2020, 7:00-8:30 pm

 Understanding of ADHD in children, teenagers, and adults has changed as a result of clinical and neuroscience research.
 Long considered a simple problem of behavior, ADHD is currently understood as impairments of the brain’s self-management system, its executive functions.
 It often involves problems with motivation and management of emotions.
 Yet, all with ADHD have a few specific activities or tasks in which they have no difficulty in using their executive functions which are impaired in most other things they do.
-Dr. Brown will describe this central mystery of ADHD and how these impairments can be improved with medications and other interventions.
+Dr. Brown will describe this central mystery of ADHD and how these impairments can be improved with various interventions.

 About Thomas E. Brown, Ph.D.